PMW25/HoneyPot-SIEM-Lab/README.md

 If Azure doesn’t let you create a free account, you can either
 1. Create a paid subscription and be mindful of shutting down/deleting your resources when you are done, or
-2. Sign up for the Cyber Range, where you pay a flat fee and get access to Azure, Tenable, Defender for Endpoint, Courses, Labs, Weekly lives, optional Cyber Internship: https://skool.com/cyber-range

 After your subscription is created, you can login at: https://portal.azure.com